-April 17 is the seventh annual Talk With Our Kids About Money Day.
+April 15 is the eighth annual Talk With Our Kids About Money Day.

 In 2018, the Territories participated for the first time making TWOKAM Day truly coast to coast to coast across Canada.
 Talk With Our Kids About Money Day is the third Wednesday in April every year.

 The Canadian Foundation for Economic Education has introduced “Talk With Our Kids About Money Day” across North America.
 TWOKAM is intended to “get the conversations started” and help young people learn more about money and personal finances.
 It’s a fun and interactive program for kids, parents, and teachers to take the stress out of “Having the Talk.”

 The purpose of “Talk With Our Kids About Money Day” is to increase the extent to which parents, guardians, other caregivers, employers, the media, and schools engage children in discussions about money matters relevant to their lives and, over time, contribute to improved financial literacy in Canada.